December 26, 2024 by Samantha Wilson

-Every summer the country’s lakes come alive with all manner of craft.
+Every summer, the country’s lakes come alive with all manner of craft.
 From the Great Lakes to the Ozarks, inland waters offer calm conditions, plenty of adventure, and a buzzing social scene.
-Whether you prefer to venture to off-the-beaten-track destinations, look for a quiet fishing spot, or enjoy the excitement of watersports and shoreside amenities, there’s a spot for you.
+Whether you prefer to venture to off-the-beaten-track destinations for a spot of quiet fishing or back-to-nature adventure, or enjoy the excitement of watersports and shoreside amenities then there’s a space for you.
 The type of boat you choose to buy will depend very much on your choice of activity, and the choices are as varied as the lakes themselves.
 So here we take a look at some of the most popular types of lake boats and what they can offer.

 man on a boat in a lake